impredicative/irc-rss-feed-bot/README.md

 * Entry titles are formatted for neatness.
 Any HTML tags and excessive whitespace are stripped, all-caps are replaced, and excessively long titles are sanely truncated.
-* Entry URLs are colored gray to visually deemphasize them.
-This is effective only if the channel's modes and the end-user's client both use the formatting.
 * ETag and TTL based compressed in-memory caches of URL content are conditionally used for preventing unnecessary URL reads.
 Any websites with a mismatched _strong_ ETag are probabilistically detected, and this caching is then disabled for them